 If you see a number of similar fluffy bees entering and leaving the nest, it’s likely to be bumble bees.

 In the process of removal, please do your best to keep the nest intact, and avoid tipping.

 1. First prepare an alternative nest site.
 A large wooden box, or very large, sturdy ceramic plant pot, would be ideal.
 It will need a covering to keep the rain out, yet it will also need space for the bees to fly in and out.
 Place some dry moss, grass and leaves (free of pesticides and weed killers) into the box.

 2. Locate an alternative spot for the nest.
-Ideally, this needs to be 2 miles away to prevent confusion, and worker bees attempting to return to the original nest site.
-Perhaps you have a relative or friend who would happily allow the bumblebees to live in their garden?
+If you have a suitable, alternative place in your garden where you would be happy for the bees to rear the colony, you have the possibility to ensure the site is prepared first.
+If not, ideally, the location needs to be 2 miles away to prevent confusion, and worker bees attempting to return to the original nest site.
+Perhaps you have a relative or friend who would happily allow the bumble bees to live in their garden?
 Try to ensure they do not use pesticides.
-Alternatively, contact a local wildlife organisation to see whether they have any appropriate suggestions about where the nest could be moved to.
+Alternatively, contact a local wildlife organization to see whether they have any appropriate suggestions about where the nest could be moved to.

 5. IMPORTANT!
-Here is a mistake to avoid: do not tip the nest!
+Do not tip the nest!
 Keep it upright and level, otherwise their nectar pots may spill – these are vital resources for the bees!
 Be gentle so the pots do not get damaged.

 6. Take the bees to their new location, and gently place them there.
 Hopefully, they will take to their new place, and will thrive.

 Over the years I have provided advice for a number of situations.
 You may find one or two of these pages relevant:

 If you are concerned about removing a bumble bee nest, by all means you could try calling a beekeeper - some are happy to help.